-These refreshing summer drink recipes will make deliciously cool beverages, real thirst quenchers for the entire family to enjoy.
-Generations ago, chilled beverages were well liked in the summer and fall seasons by people of all ages.
+These old fashioned summer drink recipes will make deliciously cool beverages, real thirst quenchers for the entire family to enjoy.
+Generations ago, chilled beverages were well liked in the summer and fall by people of all ages.

 Healthy beverages were made using favorite seasonal fruits and other all-natural ingredients.
 If blocks of ice were still available under the sawdust in the old fashioned log ice-house, the drinks were served chilled.
 You can easily prepare the same non alcoholic drinks that your ancestors once enjoyed.

 Mom's Recipe Scrapbooks (c.
 1920s)